Preface

 To publish the template and create the manifest file:

-./gradlew publishTemplateSimpleJavaSpockGradle
+./gradlew publishTemplateJavaGradle

-This will create the zip archive and a skeletal-manifest.txt
+This will create the zip archive and a skeletal-manifest.txt file.
+This manifest

 is a simple CSV formatted text file with an entry for each template published.